WeirdOCourses/Patient-Portal-API-RAML/README.md

 ## License

 This project have no license.
-It is made for educational purpose by WeirdOCourses - see the [LICENSE.md](LICENSE.md) file for details.
+It is made for educational purpose by [WeirdOCourses](https://weirdocourses.com/)- see the [LICENSE.md](LICENSE.md) file for details.